Inbibo/shift_docs/docs/reference/shift_catalogs/creativesoftware.md

 	<figcaption></figcaption>
 </figure>

-Import the animation from the provided FBX file into scene.
+Imports the animation from the provided FBX file into the scene.
-Returns the namespace of the animation, the start frame and the end frame.
+Returns the namespace of the animation, the start frame, and the end frame.